 Make sure the slide-out breakers haven't been "tripped."
-These are located in the storage box with the inverter/converter.
+These are located in the storage box with the inverter or converter.

-After the previous items have been checked and verified and the slide-out room still does not move when the rocker switch is pressed, follow these simple steps to override the slide-out room manually.
+After the previous items have been checked and verified and the slide-out room still does not move when the rocker switch is pressed, follow these simple steps to override the slide-out room manually (Figure 8-3).

 - 1. Turn "off" the ignition switch. - 2.
 Locate the slide-out electrical controller (refer to your Tiffin Motorhomes dealer or the Tiffin Motorhomes factory for its location).
 There are two versions of the controller.
 For version 1, unplug the six-pin wiring harness to the controller.
 For version 2, remove one of the motor leads (either the motor I or the motor II lead from the controller). - 3.
 Locate the slide-out motor; it will be mounted to one side of the slide-out rails.
-NOTE: If the motor home has an underbelly or a cover over the motor, these parts must be removed for access. - 4.
+NOTE: If the motor home has an underbelly or a cover over the motor, these parts must be removed to access the motor. - 4.
 Rotate the brake lever, on the backside of the motor, counter-clockwise (CCW) (looking from the rear of the motor) about 1/8 of a turn to the released position.
 This action will release the brake that holds the room in place. - 5.
-Locate the manual override for the slide-out system. - 6.
-The room is now free to move.
-Using a 3⁄4" wrench, crank the room either "in" or "out" completely (depending on your needs).
+Locate the manual override for the slide-out system.